-What the Current Presidential Election Reveals about the United States, with Richard Wolffe
+What the Past Presidential Election Reveals about the United States, with Richard Wolffe

 A skilled storyteller with decades of experience in Washington D.C.’s inner circles, Richard Wolffe imparts informative insights on politics and economics, including both domestic and foreign affairs.
 His books on the Obama campaign and White house have shed light on Obama’s legacy, recording exclusive information on the behind-the-scenes events of his campaign and administration.
 Wolffe served as the Vice President and Executive Editor of msnbc.com, which he helped build from the ground up.
 He is currently the chief digital and marketing officer of Global Citizen, which under his watch has turned into “the BuzzFeed of Social Activism.”
 His insights and analyses can be read in his regular column for The Guardian.

-SPEAKING.COM: Several people in the international community have reflected on the 2016 major party presidential candidates, commenting that these two “historically unpopular” candidates are an indication the nation’s decline.
+SPEAKING.COM: Several people in the international community have reflected on the past 2016 major party presidential candidates (Donald Trump and Hillary Clinton), commenting that these two “historically unpopular” candidates are an indication of the United States’ decline.
 What do you believe our choice of these two candidates says about the current state of the U.S. and its future?

 SPEAKING.COM: As part of your work for Global Citizen, you’re orchestrating a campaign to mobilize young voters.
 What do you tell people who might not want to vote, because they are unsatisfied with their options?